 Supplemental Security Income - SSI Disability

 Many claimants who file for disability have no idea what kind of disability benefits they might be qualified to receive from the Social Security Administration.
-Social Security actually has two disability programs, Supplemental Security Income (SSI) and Social Security disability.
+Social Security actually has two disability programs, Supplemental Security Income (SSI) and Social Security Disability.

-The medical qualifications for both Social Security disability and Supplemental Security Income are the same.
+The medical qualifications for both Social Security Disability and Supplemental Security Income are the same.
 To qualify for either disability program, you have to have been unable to work at a substantial level for a period of one year, or it must be expected that you will be unable to work for a year due to your medical and/or mental condition.

 Once all of this information is gathered, a disability claim is sent to a special agency that makes the medical decision for disability cases that are filed with the social security administration.
 State disability agencies generally take thirty to ninety days to process your SSI and/or SSDI claim at the initial application level.

-Now you may be wondering what the difference is between Social Security disability and SSI, otherwise known as Supplemental Security Income.
-The real difference between Social Security disability and SSI has to do with the non-medical requirements, the ones that have nothing to do with your medical condition.
+Now you may be wondering what the difference is between Social Security Disability and SSI, otherwise known as Supplemental Security Income.
+The real difference between Social Security Disability and SSI has to do with the non-medical requirements, the ones that have nothing to do with your medical condition.

-Social Security disability is based upon insured status, and insured status is acquired through work activity that has resulted in your earnings being reported to the Internal Revenue Service.
+Social Security Disability is based upon insured status, and insured status is acquired through work activity that has resulted in your earnings being reported to the Internal Revenue Service.

-If you have not earned enough quarters of work coverage, you may not qualify for Social Security disability.
+If you have not earned enough quarters of work coverage, you may not qualify for Social Security Disability.
 But, you may still qualify for SSI disability if your income and resources are low enough to meet the income and resource limits established by the federal government each year.

-Both Social Security disability and SSI disability pay a monthly disability benefit if you are approved by either a disability examiner at the state agency or by a judge at a disability hearing.
-In the case of social security disability, the benefit amount will be based on what was paid into the system over the years.
+Both Social Security Disability and SSI disability pay a monthly disability benefit if you are approved by either a disability examiner at the state agency or by a judge at a disability hearing.
+In the case of Social Security Disability, the benefit amount will be based on what was paid into the system over the years.
 With SSI, the amount is determined by the federal government and is usually increased for cost of living each year.

-Can I Be Eligible For SSI And Social Security Disability At The Same Time?
+Can I Be Eligible For SSI And Social Security Disability?

 How much time does it take to get an SSI Decision?